-This result means the your spa water is scale forming.
+This result means your spa water is scale forming.
 Now that you have a couple of examples to go by, why don't you try some of your own?

-You may have noticed that there is no conversion numbers on the conversion chart, for the pH levels.
+You may have noticed that there are no conversion numbers on the conversion chart, for the pH levels.

-That's because your pH value that you get from your test sample, is plugged directly into the pool saturation index formula.
+That's because the pH value that you get from your test sample is plugged directly into the pool saturation index formula.

 The fact of the matter is that - as a spa or swimming pool operator, knowledge of it will be helpful in preventing your swimming pools and spas from becoming either corrosive or scale forming.
-Once your water balancing factors are maintained, there will be very little concern for the ideal range of your Langelier Saturation index
+Once your water balancing factors are maintained, there will be little concern for the ideal range of your Langelier Saturation index